OanaIgnat/OanaIgnat/README.md

 - :mag_right: Analysing OCR performance on Low-resource Languages for improving MT performance

 🔭 I've worked as a Research Intern at Meta (FAIR; x2) and Amazon (Prime Video).

-:woman_teacher: I will join Santa Clara University as an Assistant Professor in September 2024!
-Looking for determined students looking to learn and grow!

 📫 Feel free to contact me! oignat@umich.edu